 Capto is the best choice when you need to record video Instagram Stories and edit them using the same tools.
 The app lets you choose a portion of the screen or a particular app window to record (using a handy menu bar utility), and crop the result right away using built-in features.
 After that, you can seamlessly share the video online or save it to your local library.

-Best of all, PhotoBulk, Uplet, Grids, CleanShot X, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 190 outstanding Mac apps for practically anything you want help with during your day.
-Try them all today at no cost and see how software can really power up your life!
+Best of all, PhotoBulk, Grids, CleanShot X, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 220 outstanding Mac and iPhone apps for practically anything you want help with during your day.